Carol-seven/UNet-HCRF_EEG/README.md

 maps with the same spatial scale as the original input of the CNN.
 The unary and binary features of the CRF layer will be based on these feature maps.

-[//]: # (We will integrate the U-net structure and training procedure from this paper with )
+[//]: # (We will integrate the U-Net structure and training procedure from this paper with )

 5. [A Multi-Stream Graph Convolutional Networks-Hidden Conditional Random Field Model for Skeleton-Based Action Recognition](https://doi.org/10.1109/TMM.2020.2974323)